+Ask Your Care Team

-Ask your Care Team: Where can I find out more information?
-With whom do I talk with about where I am on the waiting list?
-What if I did not want to consider a transplant until I had been on dialysis for many years, how much of that time counts?
+- Where can I find out more information? - Who do I ask to find out where I'm on the waiting list? - What if I did not want to consider a transplant until I had been on dialysis for many years, how much of that time counts?